lithops-cloud/lithops/runtime/README.md

     You can delete default runtime by:

-        $ pywren-ibm-cloud runtime delete default
+        $ lithops runtime delete default

     You can delete any other runtime deployed in your namespace by specifying the docker image that the runtime depends on:

-        $ pywren-ibm-cloud runtime delete docker_username/runtimename:tag
+        $ lithops runtime delete docker_username/runtimename:tag

-    For example, you can delete runtime based on the Docker image `jsampe/pywren-conda-3.6:0.1` by:
+    For example, you can delete runtime based on the Docker image `jsampe/lithops-conda-3.6:0.1` by:

-        $ pywren-ibm-cloud runtime delete jsampe/pywren-conda-3.6:0.1
+        $ lithops runtime delete jsampe/lithops-conda-3.6:0.1

     You can delete all the runtimes at a time by:

-        $ pywren-ibm-cloud runtime delete all
+        $ lithops runtime delete all

 3. **Clean everything**

-     You can clean everything related to PyWren, such as all deployed runtimes and cache information, and start from scratch by simply running the next command (Configuration is not deleted):
+     You can clean everything related to Lithops, such as all deployed runtimes and cache information, and start from scratch by simply running the next command (Configuration is not deleted):

-        $ pywren-ibm-cloud clean
+        $ lithops clean